jut-io/jut-python-tools/README.md

 # jut-tools

-Command line tools for interacting with your jut instance
+Command line tools for interacting with your Jut instance.

 ## Installation

-While this is a private repo:
+Installation is as easy as:

 ```
-pip install -e git+ssh://git@github.com/jut-io/jut-python-tools.git#egg=jut
+pip install jut-tools
 ```

-After we go public:
+That will get you the latest official build from pypi but if you want to use the bleeding master code you can also use:

 ```
 pip install -e git+git://github.com/jut-io/jut-python-tools.git#egg=jut
 ```

 ## Configuration

-Once you've installed the jut python tools you should immediately run
+Once you've installed the jut python tools you should immediately run:

 ```
 jut config add